Report issues, get support and leave feedback in this XDA forums thread.

 Untested Control Points: ChorusDS (iOS, MAC), Konductor (iOS), PlugPlayer (iOS), SongBook DS (iOS), SongBook Mac.

-Here are screenshots of both Linn Kinsky (left, PC) and BubbleUPnP for Android showing the same playlist for the Windows Media Player renderer as an OpenHome Renderer:
+Linn Kinsky and Android BubbleUPnP both showing the same playlist and status, playing to foobar2000 as an OpenHome Renderer:

 Once BubbleUPnP Server is up and running you can configure BubbleUPnP to connect to it